Sanjay Chandrasekharan

 Research Areas

-• Building/Making Cognition, Distributed Cognition, Embodied Cognition, Motivation, Sustainability
+• Theory: Building/Making Cognition, Distributed Cognition, Embodied Cognition, Science Cognition, Science of Learning, Philosophy of Scientific Modeling, Motivation, Sustainability

-The LSR group's main research focus is the rapidly evolving interface between Cognitive Science, the Learning Sciences, and Philosophy of Scientific Modeling.
-Based on this frontier research, the group designs and develops novel curricular frameworks, extending the capabilities of both new digital/computational media and distributed & embodied theories of cognition.
+The LSR group's research seeks to advance the emerging interface between Cognitive Science, the Science of Learning, and the Philosophy of Scientific Modeling.
+Based on this frontier research, the group designs and develops novel curricular frameworks, extending the capabilities of : 1) new digital/computational media, and 2) distributed & embodied theories of cognition.

-Such melding of different modeling approaches is critical to address complex interdisciplinary problems (including climate change, sustainability, pandemics, and renewable energy).
-Other ongoing frontier challenges (such as AI, robotics, bio-engineering, and space travel) also require blending science and engineering modeling practices, in novel ways.
+The practice of melding different model-building approaches is critical to address complex interdisciplinary problems (including climate change, sustainability, pandemics, and renewable energy).
+Other ongoing frontier challenges (such as AI, robotics, bio-engineering, and space travel) also require blending science and engineering model-building practices, in novel ways.

 A possible policy direction based on this work is outlined here.